Dear reader of ADxS.org, please excuse the disruption.

 Venlafaxine for ADHD

-Brand names of venlafaxine include: Trevilor (D), Efexor (CH), Efectin (A)
+Brand names of Venlaflaxin include: Trevilor (D), Efexor (CH), Efectin (A)

-Particularly disadvantageous are the duration of several weeks until any (antidepressant) effect occurs and, even more so, the sometimes considerable dosing side effects, some of which require very slow dosing (especially with venlaflaxine).
+Particularly disadvantageous are the duration of several weeks until any (antidepressant) effect occurs and, even more so, the sometimes considerable side effects of dosing out, which sometimes require very slow dosing out (up to the, albeit rare, but repeatedly encountered, complete failure of dosing out or clinical maturity as a consequence of dosing out).

 Venlafaxine has only been tested in a few studies with a small number of subjects in relation to ADHD.
-The improvement in ADHD symptoms was very modest, while the side effects were considerable.3
+The improvement in ADHD symptoms was very modest, while the side effects were significant.4

 We therefore advise against the use of venlafaxine for ADHD.